RudolfReiter/kbot/readme.md

 - Targeted for ROS 2 **Foxy Fitzroy**.
 - Runs on **Ubuntu 20.04 LTS**.
 - Utilizes multi-threading for file parsing.
-- Publishes a `visualization_msgs::MarkerArray` for visualizing the AMR’s optimized path.
+- Publishes a `visualization_msgs::MarkerArray` to visualize the AMR’s optimized path.

 ## Features